azmozaffari/GuidedDiffusion/README.md

 Here, to generate the samples with guided text and clip classifier,  I only fine-tune the model for 2 epochs and generate the changed samples during the training phase.

+In order to use less GPU resources, the GPU-efficient fine-tunning approach is only implemented.

-I also compare the generative results, in the case of using Emonet and CLIP to guide the diffusion model.
+I also compare the generative results, in the case of using Emonet versus CLIP to guide the diffusion model.

+A part of the codes are grabed from [DiffusionClip](https://github.com/gwang-kim/DiffusionCLIP)
 # Quick Start

 * Create a new conda environment with python 3.8 then run below commands